Imukua/sorting_algorithms/README.md

 - `print_array` - Prints an array of integers.\
 - `print_list` - Prints a doubly linked list of integers.

-Additionally, we are given the following data structure for the doubly linked list:
+Additionally, we were given the following data structure for the doubly linked list:

 ```c\
 /**\